codefellows/seattle-301d34/12-client-side-routing/README.md

 * Identify useful urls for an app, and be able to implement those routes given the new library presented.
 * Recognize other server technologies such as Node, new dependencies

+## Warmup: Review Questions

+1. What is Node?
+1. What is Express?
+1. What is jQuery?
+1. What is PostgresQL?
+1. What is psql?
+1. What is pg?
+2. Draw our diagram for the app we've built so far.
+3. What does MVC mean?
+How does it relate to frontend/backend/database?